AboladeTikristi/LITA_DataAnalysis_Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Project Overview
 ---
 This Data Analysis aims at extracting, exploring,  visualizing and Prediction on the Sales Data of a Retail Store.
+After the data analysis and visualization process, it is shown that the store is at a loss and if not stopped early the store would fold up inthe next four years.
+Preventive measures have also been suggested with assurance of positive results.

 ### Data Sources
 ---
-The Primary Souce of this data was provided by the Incubator Hub ann be gotten [here](https://docs.google.com/spreadsheets/d/1urd2IUb7pRdGq8uHZ1njgDbtaCh4GCwF/edit?usp=drive_link&ouid=114961730859133220198&rtpof=true&sd=true)
+The Primary Source of this data was provided by the Incubator Hub ann be gotten [here](https://docs.google.com/spreadsheets/d/1urd2IUb7pRdGq8uHZ1njgDbtaCh4GCwF/edit?usp=drive_link&ouid=114961730859133220198&rtpof=true&sd=true)

 ### Tools Used
 ---